Once you have installed Kendis Docker and it's up and running, you can follow these steps to configure SSL.

 It will list all the processes that are running and find out your Kendis container id.

-To find the container IP address from host, you can run the command
+To find the container IP address from the host, you can run the command

 $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <kendis-contrainer-id>

-In the same directory, create a configuration file that will proxy all the traffic to your upstream server.
-The upstream server is the application server running a non SSL connection.
-The SSL will be using NginX, and all the traffic will be proxied to the host (using your IP address that you got in Step 4.2)
+In the same directory (docker_ssl_proxy), create a configuration file that will proxy all the traffic to your upstream server.
+The upstream server is the application server running a non-SSL connection.
+The SSL will be using NGINX, and all the traffic will be proxied to the host (using the IP address that you got in Step 3.2)

 The configuration file, which in this example is called "proxy_ssl.conf," but can have any name as long as it ends in .conf.
-File must have following contents
+The file must have the following contents

 server {